mojojojo99/company/about.md

 <div class="row uniform 50%">
 	<div class="4u 12u(small) image" style="padding: 2em"><img src="assets/images/tampines.jpg"></div>
 	<div class="8u 12u(small)" style="padding: 2em">
-    We are honored to have our efforts recognized as Sim Hup Seng was the <b>first Portable Toilet Rental Company</b> permissioned to install our 'Elder-Friendly' Portable Manhole Toilets for use in the Tampines Estate, by the Town Council.<br /><br/>
+    We are honored to have our efforts recognized as Sim Hup Seng Services (SHS Group) was the <b>first Portable Toilet Rental Company</b> permissioned to install our 'Elder-Friendly' Portable Manhole Toilets for use in the Tampines Estate, by the Town Council.<br /><br/>
-    For over 20 years, <b>Customer comfort</b> and <b>User Friendliness</b> has always been the top priority for Sim Hup Seng, and we believe that these efforts go the long way. <br/>
+    For over 20 years, <b>Customer comfort</b> and <b>User Friendliness</b> has always been the top priority for Sim Hup Seng Services (SHS Group), and we believe that these efforts go the long way. <br/>
 	</div>
 </div>

 <h2>Our Humble Beginnings</h2>
 Sim Hup Seng has a long history, stretching back to the 1980s.
 From generation to generation, this business and the service philosophy was passed down through the family line.

-Sim Hup Seng Services has gone through many remarkable changes since its humble origins.
+Sim Hup Seng Services (SHS Group) has gone through many remarkable changes since its humble origins.
 Thomas, the current owner of the business, has repeatedly re-designed the Portable Toilets into the present day <b>fiber-glass manhole toilets with a range of premium facilities</b> to meet your needs.
 From a one man show, our business has grown steadily over the last decades.

 <hr />